2002 La Plata tornado: Meteorological synopsis

 Top: Reflectivity radar recap of the supercell that spawned the tornado.

 Bottom: Velocity radar recap of the supercell.

 On the afternoon of April 28th, a supercell developed in central West Virginia and traveled across the Appalachian Mountains.
 The system then became tornadic near Quicksburg, Virginia.
 Several tornado warnings were issued for both Rockingham and Shenandoah county.
 A tornado then passed near Mount Jackson, Virginia where F2 damage occurred.

 Between 6:10 and 6:20 p.m.
 (EST), a forecaster called the Charles County "9-1-1 Operations Center" noting a tornadic thunderstorm heading their way.
 As the supercell neared the Potomac, radar indicated weakening and the disappearance of a hook echo occurred.
-With no confirmation of a tornado and signs that the toradic potential was waning, forecasters issued a severe thunderstorm warning for Charles and Calvert Counties at 6:45 pm.
+With no confirmation of a tornado and signs that the tornadic potential was waning, forecasters issued a severe thunderstorm warning for Charles and Calvert Counties at 6:45 pm.
 Within this warning, a call-to-action statement mentioned the possibility of tornadoes.

 At 6:56 p.m., the tornado touched down near Marbury.
 It then struck the community of Ripley shortly after, where F2 damage occurred.
 Around this time, a forecaster attempted to contact Charles County officials in La Plata about the detection of the tornado on radar.
 However it took several attempts due to phone lines being clogged with damage reports from Ripley and other communities struck.
 Roughly six minutes after touchdown, tornado warnings were issued for both Charles and Calvert Counties.